The Exile (1947 film): Plot

 In 1660, Charles Stuart (Douglas Fairbanks, Jr.), deposed as king of England by Oliver Cromwell and the Roundheads, is in exile in the Netherlands with a few loyalists, awaiting the right opportunity to return.
 Whilst bartering in a local marketplace, he meets Katie (Rita Corday), a Dutch farm owner and flower seller.

 When unrest in England presents both opportunity and danger, Charles's chief advisor, Sir Edward Hyde (Nigel Bruce), recommends he hide somewhere, neither too close for Roundhead assassins to find him, nor too far for news to reach him of further developments.
 Charles, without revealing his royal identity, persuades Katie to take him on as a farm hand.
 The two soon fall in love.

 During his stay, Charles encounters an actor named Dick Pinner (Robert Coote) who is posing as him; the imposter stays at Katie's inn.
 Shortly afterward, there arrives another guest, Countess Anabella de Courteuil (María Montez), an old lover of Charles's and an emissary from King Louis of France.
 She presents Charles with a gift from Louis, a music box.
 Knowing that Katie owes 3000 guilders to her cousin, Jan (Otto Waldis), Charles has the music box sold and pays off the debt without her knowledge.
-Katie becomes jealous of Anbella and dismisses Charles.
-However, when she learns of his generosity from a gracious, departing Anbella, she takes him back.
+Katie becomes jealous of Anabella and dismisses Charles.
+However, when she learns of his generosity from a gracious, departing Anabella, she takes him back.

 Meanwhile, English Colonel Ingram (Henry Daniell) has been given the mission of assassinating the king.
 He tracks Charles to his hiding place.
 Charles escapes from Ingram's men, but they follow Katie and trap him in a windmill.
 After a sword fight, he kills Ingram, and his followers come to the rescue.
 Sir Edward informs him that Parliament has offered him back his throne.
 To take the crown, however, Charles has to leave Katie; Charles resists the idea, but Sir Edward reminds him of his duty, and Katie of what he can do for his people, and the two star-crossed lovers sadly part.

 The film's original ending, preferred by Ophüls, was a bit longer than the one shown in the United States.
 The shorter version ends with Charles leaving for England, while the longer has a further scene in which two courtiers casually discuss a plaque that is erected to his stay.